plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 `errorMessageRole` identifies content ownership:

-* `ElementRole.error` means a field presentation owns the element’s content.
+- `ElementRole.error` means a field presentation owns the element's content.
-* `ElementRole.ariaError` means the registered ARIA validation-state updater owns the element’s plain-text content.
+- `ElementRole.ariaError` means the registered ARIA validation-state updater owns the element's plain-text content.
-* `null` means no eligible error-message element was selected.
+- `null` means no eligible error-message element was selected.

 The anchors determine which element is passed to each updater.
 Updaters do not receive the complete anchors object.

 The concrete implementation supplied by `jivs-simpledom` is `SimpleDomAriaService`.
-Its `findElements()` method performs fresh queries below `root` using the field’s Element Identifier.
+Its `findElements()` method performs fresh queries below `root` using the field's Element Identifier.

 For the error-message element, `SimpleDomAriaService.findElements()` applies this precedence:

-1. Select the field’s `data-jivs-role="error"` element when it declares `data-aria-errormessage="true"`.
+1. Select the field's `data-jivs-role="error"` element when it declares `data-aria-errormessage="true"`.
 Return `ElementRole.error`.
-2. Otherwise, select the field’s `data-jivs-role="aria-error"` element.
+2. Otherwise, select the field's `data-jivs-role="aria-error"` element.
 Return `ElementRole.ariaError`.
 3. When neither exists, return `null` for the error-message element and role.

 Selection occurs during every `applyValidationState()` operation.
 The service does not retain the selected element between calls.